Nijisanji: 2018

-The center piece of Nijisanji operation is their custom facial recognition app, utilizing the then-new iPhone X's native Animoji feature to capture the user facial expression to animate the Live2D avatar.
-The app can connect with streaming software.
+On 11 January 2018, Ichikara Inc. announced that they were opening recruitment for virtual idols.
+The campaign centered around Ichikara's iPhone X face tracking app, also named Nijisanji.
+The app was designed to simplify the process of becoming a VTuber using Live2D software and the iPhone X's Animoji feature.
+The announcement stated that accepted talents, known as Virtual Livers, would be expected to stream live to various platforms using this app.
+The name Nijisanji was not used to refer to the talents themselves until the announcement of the second wave of recruitment on 15 March 2018.

-On July 17, auditions were started for a Chinese branch in Shanghai and Taipei, and in cooperation with CAPSULE Inc., would recruit from each eight people for a total of sixteen Livers.
+On 17 July 2018, auditions were started for a Chinese branch in Shanghai and Taipei, and in cooperation with CAPSULE Inc., would recruit from each eight people for a total of sixteen Livers.
 The partnership with CAPSULE Inc. would end in March 2019, with Ichikara revoking its license.
 CAPSULE Inc. would spinoff what it maintained into VEgo.
 VEgo itself would go inactive by the end of March 2020.

 2019

-A month after the end of the original Chinese branch, in April 2019, in cooperation with bilibili, new Chinese auditions would be started.
-From these, the jointly operated "VirtuaReal Project" would emerge later in May.
+After the end of the original Chinese branch in cooperation with Bilibili, new Chinese auditions started in April 2019.
+From these, the jointly-operated "VirtuaReal Project" would emerge later in May.

-Additionally in May, Ichikara launched its "Nijisanji Network" service where it would support other content creator and affiliated companies through the use of Nijisanji management and support resource.
-They also announce the first and only participants of the program being Indie VTuber Fairys-chan and Tenkai Tukasa.
-The service would eventually be shut down on 31 December 2019 with all its participants continuing activities on their own.
+In May, Ichikara also launched its "Nijisanji Network" service where it supported other content creators and affiliated companies through the use of Nijisanji management and support resources.
+They also announce the first and only participants of the program being Indie VTuber Fairys-chan and Tenkai Tsukasa.
+The service shut down on 31 December 2019 with all its participants continuing activities on their own.

-In July, auditions began for an Indonesian branch of the agency, Nijisanji ID, which would launch later in September.
+In July, auditions began for an Indonesian branch of the agency, Nijisanji ID, which was launched in September.
 In November and December, auditions began for Indian and Korean branches respectively (Nijisanji IN and KR), each beginning activity in January 2020.